Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 ## Function objects

-But JavaScript's functions aren't just objects in the C++ sense of the word, they're also objects in the JavaScript sense of the word.
+In fact, JavaScript's functions aren't just objects in the C++ sense of the word, they're also objects in the JavaScript sense of the word.
 Which means JavaScript's functions are callable hash tables.
 We can both invoke them as a function *and* assign to them key-value pairs.
 To reproduce this behavior in C++, we'll extend the `Delegating_unordered_map` we made earlier and specialize it to also be callable.

 ###### C++
 ```c++